nmschorr/nulsws-python/nulsws_python/docs/nulsws_manual.md

 1) The Client, (ClientApp\nulsws_RUNNER_client.py) later to become both a client and a server.
 The client uses the libraries to build JSON messages, then send them out, and receive the responses to those messages.

-The main class is called NulsWebsocket.
+The main class is called NulsWsClient.
 It uses Python's newer asyncio communication model.

 The four methods currently in nulsws_RUNNER are: